 Board Approval.
 The purpose statement for each committee shall be presented to the Board and approved by a majority vote of the Board prior to the committee commencing substantive work.

 Scope of Committee Work.
 The work of each committee shall be guided by and conducted consistent with the purpose statement as approved by the Board.
-Any substantive change or expansion of the committee’s work beyond the approved purpose shall require additional approval of the Board by vote.
+Any substantive change to, or expansion of, the committee’s work beyond the approved purpose shall require additional approval of the Board by vote.

 Section 5.
 Committee Authority and Board Action